netidx/netidx-book/src/overview.md

 to fit in even a large cluster of servers, then busy parts of the namespace can be delegated to 'child' server clusters.
 Readers familiar with DNS will recognize the basic strategy, though the details not exactly the same.
-The administration overhead is simliarly hierarchical, since each cluster config file must only know about it's immediate superior and immediate children.
+The administration overhead is similarly hierarchical, since each cluster config file must only know about it's immediate superior and immediate children.
 It's entirely possible for a large organization to run a central 'root' resolver server cluster